Apple iPad Air (2020) full review

 Touch ID instead of Face ID

-This is a good solution and likely to make the iPad Air a popular choice for anyone who isn’t a fan of Face ID.
-However, most people who don’t like Face ID really don’t like the lack of Home button and that’s still going to be an issue for new iPad
+This new positioning of the touch sensor is an interesting solution and likely to make the iPad Air a popular choice for anyone who isn't a fan of Face ID.
+However, most people who don't like Face ID really don't like the lack of Home button and that's still going to be an issue for the Air.

 Whether Face ID or Touch ID is right for you is probably a personal decision.
 As we've mentioned above the main frustration about Face ID on the iPhone and iPad Pro has always been associated with there being no Home button rather than the fact that you have to look at the device to unlock it (although in an era of mask wearing there is another reason to avoid Face ID).
 Touch ID is a handy way to unlock a device and moving it to the power button is a great idea - we'd love an iPhone that offered that as a feature.

-There are small differences in the display technology: Apple has given both devices a so-called laminated display with an anti-reflective coating, which not only looks better, but also means fewer reflections.
-(Reflectivity for both displays according to Apple is 1.8%).
+There are small differences in the display technology: Apple has given both devices a laminated Liquid Retina display with anti-reflective coating, which not only looks great, but also means fewer reflections (reflectivity for both displays according to Apple is 1.8%).

-They also support the P3 colour space.
+Both models also offer True Tone technology, which automatically adapts the screen display to the ambient light, and they support the P3 colour space.
 The latter is a larger colour space than sRGB and is also supported by newer iPhone cameras.

 The brightness is 500 nits for the Air, while the iPad Pro creates 600 nits according to the data sheet.

-For the first time, the iPad Air joins the iPad Pro in offering a USB-C interface rather than Lightning.
+The iPad Air joins the iPad Pro in offering a USB-C interface rather than Lightning.
 This should increase the data transfer rate tenfold and it will be useful for transferring photos and videos from an external device.
+The new iPad Pro 11in now also has support for Thunderbolt/USB 4 for even greater speeds and capabilities.

 Both iPads have a Smart Connector and can therefore be paired with an Apple keyboard.
 This is not a new keyboard, but the Smart Keyboard Folio (£179/$179) or the Magic Keyboard (£299/$299).
-The cheaper (£159/$159) Smart Keyboard isn’t compatible with either of these iPads.
-You can buy a keyboard from Apple here, but note that any Bluetooth keyboard will suffice.
-We have a round up of iPad keyboards here.
+The cheaper (£159/$159) Smart Keyboard isn't compatible with either of these iPads.
+You can buy a keyboard from Apple, but note that any Bluetooth keyboard will suffice.
+We have a roundup of iPad keyboards.

 The iPad Air is also compatible with the second generation Apple Pencil for the first time.
 As with the iPad Pro, the Apple Pencil can be attached magnetically to the side of the iPad Air and thus charged.
-You can buy an Apple Pencil (from £89) here.
+You can buy an Apple Pencil (from £89).

 Air customers also have to do without Animoji and Memoji - despite the fact that this would perhaps be better suited to Air customers than the professional iPad Pro user.